pari-/ansible-golang/README.md

 ## Requirements

 Currently this role is developed for and tested on Debian GNU/Linux (release: stretch).
-It is assumed to work on other Debian distributions as well.

 Ansible version compatibility:

-- __2.4.3.0__ (current version in use for development of this role)
+- __2.5.0.0__ (current version in use for development of this role)
+- 2.4.3.0
 - 2.3.3.0
 - 2.2.3.0
-- 2.1.6.0

 ## Example